microsoft/ace/README.md

 * Ensure you have [Tools for Apache Cordova](https://www.visualstudio.com/en-us/features/cordova-vs.aspx) installed
 * Open examples/AceExamples/AceExamples.sln
-* Deploy to either an Android emulator or device (Lollipop or later, ideally Marshmallow), or an iOS remote device
+* Deploy to either an Android emulator or device (KitKat or later, ideally Marshmallow), or an iOS remote device
 * If you need a Marshmallow Android emulator, run the "Visual Studio Emulator for Android" program from the Start menu to download one.

 ### ADDING TO A NEW OR EXISTING CORDOVA PROJECT